What is Swing Dancing?

 Charleston

-Charleston is a lively and energetic jazz dance, using syncopated rhythms and footwork.
-We mostly teach partnered Charleston, although it is also a solo dance style.
+Charleston is a lively and energetic jazz dance that uses bouncy movement, syncopated rhythms and playful kicks.
+We mostly teach partnered Charleston in our Lindy Hop classes, although Charleston is also a popular solo dance style.
+You will often see Charleston shapes mixed into Lindy Hop on the social dance floor.

 Solo Jazz